Group leader IR Sensor Production (f/m/d)

 If you have any questions, please contact Dr. Uwe Hübner, Email: email@example.com.

-Please send your application electronically as one pdf file via Email until February 17th, 2023 including your CV and certificates to:
+Please send your application electronically as one pdf file via Email until March 31th, 2023 (the position is vacant until it is filled) including your CV and certificates to:

 Leibniz-Institute of Photonic Technology Jena e.
 V.